 In the Normal Ending you don’t forgive Ukyo, and Nhil kills him.
 The MC wakes from the hospital with no memories of the incident at the school or Ukyo.

-While this not my favorite route of the game, I did enjoy it!
-I’m glad that Ukyo’s actions throughout the game were finally explained, but it does not excuse the fact that dude killed the MC so many times before.
-That is just one thing I can’t quite forgive, and I’m glad that they didn’t magically erase his memories, I want Ukyo to suffer a little for what he did.
-I want him to suffer by staying with the MC forever… So my verdict, I definitely recommend this route, it was a fitting conclusion to Amnesia and you won’t be disappointed by it.
+While Ukyo’s route isn’t my favorite route in the game, I did enjoy it!
+I’m glad that Ukyo’s actions throughout the game are finally explained.
+But it does not excuse the fact that dude killed the MC so many times before.
+That is just one thing I can’t quite forgive, and I’m glad that they didn’t magically erase his memories.
+I want Ukyo to suffer a little for what he did.
+I want him to suffer by staying with the MC forever.
+So my verdict, I definitely recommend this route.
+It is a fitting conclusion to Amnesia: Memories and you won’t be disappointed by it.

 Thank you for reading and supporting Blerdy Otome!